udayakumar-s/ej2-angular-docs/ej2-angular/context-menu/how-to/underline-a-character-in-the-item-text.md

 ---
 layout: post
 title: Underline a character in the item text in Angular Context menu component | Syncfusion
-description: Learn here all about Underline a character in the item text in Syncfusion ##Platform_Name## Context menu component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Underline a character in the item text in Syncfusion Angular Context menu component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Underline a character in the item text
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Underline a character in the item text in Angular Context menu component